prestonharberts/bib/README.md

 - Hyphenated text to give the appearance of justified text alignment
 - Works on a variety of terminal sizes

+Also included with `bib` are 2 programs `bibs` and `bibr` by [w1ldrabb1t (GitHub)](https://github.com/w1ldrabb1t)

+- bibs lets you search for words and phrases in the Bible and prints found results with bib.
+See [Searching with bibs](#searching-with-bibs)
-Also included is the program `bibr` (credit to [w1ldrabb1t](https://github.com/w1ldrabb1t)), that lets you randomly print a Bible verse to your terminal.
-See [Random Bible verses](#random-bible-verses) for more information.
+- bibr randomly print a Bible verse to your terminal using bib.
+See [Random verses with bibr](#random-verses-with-bibr) for more information.

 ## Setup